jillianjean98/vpfdetector/README.md

 - Use nlp to parse meaning out of chart titles or arbitrary axis labels
 - Look in the surrounding text to find references to the chart
 - Add parsing of the data source if cited, and include information on that
+- Improve code logic/efficiency.
+  - Communication between scripts in Chrome extensions is messy, as is loading/updating a results page.

+Results page based on a template modified from Thomas Hardy: http://www.thomashardy.me.uk/free-responsive-html-css3-cv-template